vigou3/emacs-modified-macos/README.txt

 You may want to customize 'exec-path-from-shell-variables'.

-Please direct questions or comments on this modified version of Emacs.app to Vincent Goulet <vincent.goulet@act.ulaval.ca>.
+Please direct questions or comments on this version of Emacs Modified for macOS to Vincent Goulet <vincent.goulet@act.ulaval.ca>.

 GNU Emacs Modified is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as